 Origins of Salient Terms

-The term 'salient terms' in the information retrieval literature is first referenced in an almost-uncited conference paper from September 2002, Using Salient Words to Perform Categorization of Web Sites* [1].
-This paper from the same era of information retrieval as page-rank [2], has only received 1 citation as of the writing of this blog post.
-Later the same year, Detecting Similar Documents Using Salient Terms is published by Cooper et.al. from the IBM Watson [3].
+The term 'salient terms' in the information retrieval literature is first referenced in an almost-uncited conference paper from September 2002, Using Salient Words to Perform Categorization of Web Sites [1].
+From the same era as PageRank [2], it has received only 1 citation as of the writing of this post.
+Later the same year, Detecting Similar Documents Using Salient Terms was published by Cooper et al. from IBM Watson [3].

 Despite these humble origins, salient terms has become a widely known set of algorithms within industry [4].
-Salient terms has come to represent a variety of term weighting algorithm with the goal of highly weighting terms related to the subject of the document [4].
+Salient terms has come to represent a family of term weighting algorithms with the goal of upweighting terms most central to the subject of a document [4].

-For example, this article is a document that references 'salient-terms' as a term, and 'page-rank' as a term.
-However, if a user was searching for 'page-rank' this document would not be relevant, and page rank is only tertially involved in the article.
-The key subject of this article and most salient term is 'salient-terms'.
+For example, this article references both 'salient-terms' and 'page-rank'.
+But if a user searched for 'page-rank' this document would not be relevant — PageRank is only tangentially involved.
+The key subject, and most salient term, is 'salient-terms'.

 Popularity Salient Terms